|Peanut Island, Florida

+Numerical modeling was conducted to determine design wave conditions.
 The project also includes the creation of recreational features such as a floating shallow-draft marina, pedestrian boardwalk and observation decks, and swimming/snorkeling access to the reef habitat.
 Utility upgrades to the existing water lines and lights were designed along with grading and drainage improvements.
-Plans and specifications for the project were prepared in the U.S. Army Corps of Engineers format.
+Plans and specifications for the project were prepared in the U.S. Army Corps of Engineers format and the project was constructed in 2005.